Rinot22/Darya_Martyniuk_Java_Krakow/README.md

 - Fat JAR packaging
 - Reads and parses orders and payment methods from JSON files
-- Uses a lookahead strategy to evaluate combinations
+- Greedy algorithm that prioritizes the cheapest available option
 - Gracefully handles invalid inputs and missing files
-- Fully tested with JUnit 5
+- Tested with JUnit 5

 ---